 FIELD TRIP 2

-Field trip to “Carlo Conti” Museum of Borgosesia and visit of Ciota Ciara cave; archaeological excavation directed by Prof. Marta Arzarello, Ferrara University – Deputy Secretary-General of UISPP – UNESCO
+Field trip to “Carlo Conti” Museum of Borgosesia and visit of Ciota Ciara cave; archaeological excavations are directed by Prof. Marta Arzarello (Ferrara University – Deputy Secretary-General of UISPP – UNESCO)

 Return to the bus.

 The Museum of Archaeology and Palaeontology “Carlo Conti” is dedicated to Carlo Conti, sculptor, archaeologist and Honorary Inspector of Antiquity, who dealed with Archaeology since 1930s in Valsesia.
 In particular, he studied and detected many petroglyphs of Bronze Age on Monte Bego, France.

 The Museum exhibits osseous remains of Neandertal, unique case of discovery in Piedmont, discovered in the Cave of Ciota Ciara.

 The cave of Ciota Ciara (670 m a.s.l.) is located on the western slope of Mount Fenera, at the mouth of the Val Sesia; it is part of the complex of caves which to date has provided the most important and complete evidence of the Piedmont Palaeolithic.
 It is an active karstic cave with a development of c.
 80 m along the main branch which has two accesses: a south-west triangular inlet and a west secondary opening stemming from the collapse of a portion of the cave’s wall.